Empower Lives with Heart

 Eligible patients can generally claim Medicare benefits for up to 10 individual psychology sessions and up to 10 group sessions per calendar year.

-If you are looking for ongoing support beyond Medicare-funded sessions, you can also explore our psychological services in Australia to learn more about the support options available.
+If you are looking for ongoing support beyond Medicare-funded sessions, you can also explore our NDIS psychology services to learn more about the support options available.

 What is a Medicare Rebate for Psychology?